WordPress.com vs WordPress.org: Key Differences and Which One You Should Use

 WordPress.com vs WordPress.org: Price

-- Personal ($4/month): With this plan, you can get rid of WordPress.com ads and get a custom domain name.
+- Personal ($4/month) – remove WordPress.com ads and use a custom domain name.

-When it comes to domains, prices will vary significantly.
-However, it’s not uncommon to get a regular .com domain that costs around $9/year.
+When it comes to domains, prices vary significantly.
+Usually, you can register a .com domain for around $10 with a renewal cost of about $9-15/year.

-There are also plenty of premium plugins and themes you may want to use on your website.
-Costs can vary a lot depending on what type of tool you need, but premium plugins usually start at around $10/license, where themes tend to go for over $20-30.
+There are also plenty of premium WordPress plugins and themes you can use on your own website.
+Their costs vary, but premium plugins start at around $10/license.
+Meanwhile, premium themes tend to go for $20-30/license.

 WordPress.com vs WordPress.org: Performance

-WordPress.org is a different beast, though.
-While the software itself is great for performance, your host is an important factor that can determine how fast your site is.
-Since you can use any hosting provider you want, you need to do your research to find one that provides top-notch performance.
+First, the website host is important in determining your website speed.
+Since you can choose any web hosting provider, you must do your research to find one that provides top-notch performance.

 WordPress.com vs WordPress.org: Security